Atorremedia/Quiz-game/README.md

-# tarracovet
+# Quiz game from API

-Website for a veterinary clinic
+  Quiz game for two people with questions from a public API